-If you are interested in reading about weight training and fitness tips for older people please subscribe to our newsletter and bookmark this site.
+If you are interested in reading about weight training and fitness tips for older people please subscribe to my newsletter and bookmark this site.

-If you have any questions, please ask them in the comments section below and I’ll get back to you as soon as possible.
+If you have any questions, please leave them in the comments section below and I’ll get back to you as soon as possible.

 See you next time,